user0x1337/htb-operator/README.md

 ![image](https://github.com/user-attachments/assets/d426e72d-b26a-46f8-b30e-2dd9a3d6dbd9)

 ## submit
 Sumbit the flag for the active machine.
 Use the flag `--user-flag` for submitting the user flag, `--root-flag` for the root flag.
-You also need to use the flag `-d` for specifying the difficulty rating (from 1="Piece of Cake" to 10="Brainfuck").
+You also need to use the flag `-d` for specifying the level of difficulty (from 1="Piece of Cake" to 10="Brainfuck").
 ```bash
 htb-operator machine submit --user-flag <FLAG> -d <DIFFICULTY_RATING>
 ```